AzureIoTGBB/azure-iot-edge-hol-linux/module2/README.md

 * To represent our device in IoT Hub, we need to create an IoT Device

     * in the Azure portal, for your IoT Hub, click on "IoT Devices" in the left-nav  (note, this is different than the "IoT Edge Devices" we used previously)
     * click on "+Add Device" to add a new device.
-Give the device a name and click "create"
+Give the device a name and click "create".
+    * Once the device is created, you'll see it appear in the list of IoT Devices.
+Click on your device to bring up the details page.
-    * capture (in notepad) the Connection String - Primary Key for your IoT device, we will need it in a moment
+    * capture (in notepad) the Connection String - Primary Key for your IoT device, we will need it in a moment.
+We call this the "IoT Device connection string" that we'll need shortly.
+    * NOTE that the device initially gets created in the 'Disabled' state.
+Click on 'Enable' to enable your IoT Device.

 ## set connection details